rasheedamir/fmu-core/README.md

 In default mode, fmu-core will use the "dev" profile If you run the application without Maven, launch the "Application" class (you can probably run it easily from your IDE by right-clicking on it).

-If you run the application with Maven, run mvn spring-boot:run
+If you run the application with Maven, run mvn -Pdev spring-boot:run

 ###prod
 In production, fmu-core has to run with the "prod" profile